469.319 Repayment of tax benefits.

 (1) received tax reductions authorized by section 469.315; and

 (2)(i) did not meet the goals specified in an agreement entered into with the applicant that states any obligation the qualified business must fulfill in order to be eligible for tax benefits.
-The commissioner of employment and economic development may extend for up to one year the period for meeting any goals provided in an agreement.
-The applicant may extend the period for meeting other goals by documenting in writing the reason for the extension and attaching a copy of the document to its next annual report to the commissioner of employment and economic development; or
+The commissioner may extend for up to one year the period for meeting any goals provided in an agreement.
+The applicant may extend the period for meeting other goals by documenting in writing the reason for the extension and attaching a copy of the document to its next annual report to the commissioner; or

 (ii) ceased to operate its facility located within the job opportunity building zone or otherwise ceases to be or is not a qualified business.

 Subd.
 2. Definitions. (a) For purposes of this section, the following terms have the meanings given.

 (b) "Business" means any person who received tax benefits enumerated in section 469.315.